DrMoriarty/godot-admob/README.md

 - Interstitial
 - Rewarded Video

-[Here](https://github.com/Shin-NiL/Godot-Android-Admob-Plugin) you can find a port of this project for the [Godot's new Android plugin system](https://godotengine.org/article/godot-3-2-will-get-new-android-plugin-system) (no recompile needed).

 How to use
 ----------

 ### Android
 To use this module you'll need a custom template for Android.
 You can build it by yourself or download a precompiled one.
+Another option available for Godot 3.2+ is the [new Android plugin system](https://godotengine.org/article/godot-3-2-will-get-new-android-plugin-system), much easier to use (no recompilation needed).
+You can find a port of this module using this system [here](https://github.com/Shin-NiL/Godot-Android-Admob-Plugin).

 #### Compiling the template (First Option)
 This is harder, but you'll have more control over the building process.
 You can, for example, include any other module you want.